 Have you ever been on a cabin trip before?
-If you haven’t, you should!
-We went to Pigeon Forge, Tennessee for a cabin trip and it was the most fun I’ve had in a long time!!
-I would tell y’all the exact location, but the cabin owner tried it, so sis gets no free promo from me.
+If you haven’t, you should add it to your list of things to do.
+I went to Pigeon Forge, Tennessee with some friends for a cabin trip and it was the most fun I’ve had in a long time.
+I would have loved to share the the exact location, but the cabin owner was an awful host, so she won’t be getting a recommendation from me.
 Click here for a link to find a nice cabin, though.

 Going on a cabin trip isn’t like a typical vacation.
 For example, I over packed like I was going to Miami or Vegas for a week, and I ended up using 10% of the clothes in my suitcase.
 I guess you can never be too prepared, right?
 To take the guess work out of your next cabin trip, here are a few things I want to share that helped us get the most out of our trip.

 - Groceries.
-We cooked a ton of meals at the house and that was better (to me) than going out to eat every day.
-So make a store run, rack up on groceries, and make use of having a kitchen.
+We cooked a ton of meals at the house, which usually turns out better than going out to eat every day.
+Plan out your meals, make a grocery list, make a store run, rack up on groceries, and make use of having a kitchen.
 We had breakfast/ brunch and mimosas each morning, and we grilled out for dinner, too.
 One of our friends is a professional chef so he whipped up a nice meal for us on the grill.
 Oh, and if you’ve never had grilled romaine lettuce, try it!
 Just cut the head of romaine in half, drizzle with oil, liberally season, and throw it on the grill- so good!
 Thanks, Iriel! ☺️I made some French toast one morning and I can still taste them, they were so good.
 I need to finish up this blog post, I’m getting hungry.

 - Alcohol.
 Lots of it.
 This one is self-explanatory.
 We just asked one person to bring their alcohol of choice and we stocked the bar.
 That way, we had plenty to drink and everyone had something they liked.
 If people are driving in to Pigeon Forge, TN, I suggest bringing the alcohol with them to avoid having to purchase while there.
-We had people to fly in, so we made a liquor store run and the alcohol was significantly more expense because it’s a tourist town.
-The liquor store was about 30 minutes away too, so keep that in mind.
-If you’re flying in, cash app the person driving in with your bottle of choice and have them drive it in.
-Either way, we made it work and the drinks were on deck all weekend.
-I made a homemade Kahlua for our hot chocolate and 🤤I’ll be testing it to go on the blog, so stand by.
-If you can, pick a cabin with a hot tub.
+We had people to fly in, so we made a liquor store run and the alcohol was significantly more expensive because it’s a tourist town.
+The liquor store was about 30 minutes away from the cabin, so keep that in mind.
+If you’re flying in, cash app the person driving in and have them purchase your alcohol of choice.
+Either way, the bar was stocked and drinks were on deck all weekend.
+I made a homemade Kahlua for our hot chocolate and it was to die for!
+I’ll be testing it to out on the blog, so be on the lookout.
+Oh, and if you can, pick a cabin with a hot tub.
 Hot chocolate in the hot tub in 40 degree weather was lit.
 It sounds crazy, but it was so much fun!

 - Games.
 We played games like little kids all night and it was so much fun.
 Taboo was heavy in rotation for us, because, who doesn’t love Taboo?
 And if you’ve never played Taboo tipsy, you’re in for a treat!
 We also had cards, monopoly, Scattergories, and a few other games.
 Oh, and definitely bring a speaker for Karaoke.
 I was JT from the City Girls all night.
 Act Up.